SeaQL/seaql.github.io/SeaORM/docs/01-introduction/02-async.md

 # Async Programming in Rust

 Async programming in Rust is a recent development, only had been stabilized in Rust [`1.39`](https://github.com/rust-lang/rust/releases/tag/1.39.0).
-The async ecosystem is rapidly evolving too, and SeaORM is some of the first async library built from the ground up with async support in mind.
+The async ecosystem is rapidly evolving, and SeaORM is some of the first async crates built from the ground up with async support in mind.

 The first thing, [`Future`](https://rust-lang.github.io/async-book/02_execution/02_future.html) trait. `.await` must be called to execute it.